spcourse/python/en/sigma-over-list/contents.md

  You saw before that $$\Sigma_{i=a}^b$$ maps directly onto `for i in range(a, b + 1)`.

- You have now written `sum_list.py`, which sums the elements of a list.
+ You have just written `sum_list.py`, which sums the elements of a list.
 Your solution probably looked something like this:

     total = 0
     for x in numbers: